Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Discussion

 Taking the average is not the worst choice we could have made, instead the highest single star particle's [Ba/Fe] could have been chosen for each cluster.
 As shown in \autoref{Fig:BestAbundDistr} that would lead to $\sim 0.5$ dex higher abundances, which would have skewed the input parameters to prefer fewer COLs.
 While we are confident in our results from the averages alone, the mock observation technique would be a good extension.

-Another opportunity for more research would be taking follow-up observations of NGC1569-B and -A. This work predicts the [Eu/Fe] value of the -B cluster ([Eu/Fe]$=1.9\pm0.2$) and an attempt to verify this prediction is needed to determine if these simulations accurately describe the cluster.
+Another opportunity for more research would be taking follow-up observations of NGC1569-B and -A. This work predicts the -B cluster to have a [Eu/Fe]$=1.9\pm0.2$ and an attempt to verify this prediction is needed to determine if these simulations accurately describe the cluster.
 The COL pollution model as a concept would predict the -A cluster would also have a large \textit{r}-process abundances, as the initial conditions of the ISM and the merger and SFH are the same.
 The simulations back this theory up, with most models having a few more clusters with [Ba/Fe] within 0.2 dex of the presented cluster.
 Performing these observations is not in our expertise, but any attempts to do so are welcome.